-1) How will your company or organisation benefit from the transition to the green economy?
+1) How will your company or organisation benefit from the transition to the Sustainable, Circular Economy?

 2) Are your competitors better prepared, gaining a competitive advantage?